1984 (For the Love of Big Brother): Musical concept

 Most of the tracks are instrumental, with song titles and lyrics being derived from Orwell's text.
 For instance, "I Did It Just The Same" is taken from a passage in the book where the protagonist, Winston Smith, relates how he committed "sexcrime" with a prostitute—initially deceived by her makeup, when he got close to her, he realised she was "about fifty—but I did it just the same".
 "Julia" was the name of the secondary protagonist and Winston's lover.
-"Sexcrime" and "Doubleplusgood" are examples of Newspeak, the revised version of the English language spoken in Orwell's story.
+"Sexcrime" and "Doubleplusgood" are examples of Newspeak, the government-imposed revision of the English language in Orwell's story.
 The track "Doubleplusgood" features a female announcer—the voice of the omnipresent Telescreen in the movie—reading out various memos which Winston had received at his job in the Ministry of Truth, where his role was to amend past and present newspaper articles so that they conformed to current Party dogma.
 The "Ministry of Love" was the government police and torture department, and included "Room 101", a room which contained "the worst thing in the world"—i.e. where each torture victim would be confronted with their own worst nightmare.